semente/bak/README.md

 ## Scheduled and unattended backups

-I currently do not have any scheduled backups on my laptop, I have a script that reminds me from time to time to backup, allowing me to decide if it is a good time for a backup and what options I should use.

-However, you might want to schedule your backups by using *cron* or other tool.
+You might want to schedule your backups by using *cron* or other tool.
 Once Bak **always signs** the resulting backup archive it will prompt you for the PGP secret key password if your it is protected by one, and it may be an inconvenient for unattended backups.
 I chose to not support unsigned backups for security reasons.
 So, for unattended operations, it is recommended that the PGP key used for sign (option `-k`) is not protected by a password&mdash;you can still select a password-protected key for encryption with the option `-r`.